 Effective April 1, 2006, the Company adopted Statement of Financial Accounting Standards ("SFAS") No. 123(R), "Share-Based Payment", which requires the cost of all share-based payments to be measured at fair value on the grant date and recognized in the Company's Consolidated Statements of Operations.
-This change did not have a material impact on the Company's consolidated financial position, results of operations or cash flows in the first quarter of fiscal year 2007.
+This change did not have a material impact on the Company's consolidated financial position, results of operations or cash flows in the six month period ended September 30, 2006.
 The Company uses the Black-Scholes valuation model as the method for determining the fair value of its equity awards granted after April 1, 2006.
 The modified prospective transition method, which requires that prior periods not be restated and that compensation cost be recognized in the financial statements for all awards granted after the date of adoption, as well as for existing awards that were not fully vested as of the date of adoption, has been used by the Company for all equity awards granted after April 1, 2006.
 All of the Company's equity awards existing at April 1, 2006 were fully vested.
 SFAS No. 123(R) requires that an estimated forfeiture rate be applied to outstanding awards, the impact of which was not material upon adoption.
 SFAS No. 123(R) also requires an entity to calculate the pool of excess benefits available to absorb tax deficiencies recognized subsequent to adoption of SFAS No. 123(R) (the "APIC Pool").
 In November 2005, the Financial Accounting Standards Board ("FASB") issued FSP No. FAS 123(R)-3, "Transition Election Related to Accounting for the Tax Effects of Share-Based Payment Awards."
 FSP No. FAS 123(R)-3 provides an elective alternative simplified method for calculating the APIC Pool.
 The Company has elected to use the alternative simplified method to calculate its APIC Pool.
 SFAS No. 123(R) also amends SFAS No. 95, "Statement of Cash Flows," to require that excess tax benefits that had been reflected as operating cash flows be reflected as financing cash flows.
-Tax benefits recognized related to stock-based compensation and related cash flow impacts were not material during the first quarter of fiscal year 2007, as the Company is currently in a net operating loss tax position.